symbiotic-engineering/MDOcean/README.md

 - `mdocean/simulation`: the simulation that takes design variables and parameters as inputs and returns objective and constraint values as outputs, and its validation.
 The script `run_single.m` is a good starting point if you want to run the simulation without optimizing.
 - `mdocean/optimization`: scripts and functions to perform single objective and multi-objective optimization and sensitivities.
 Start with the script `gradient_optim.m` if you want to run single objective optimization for each of the two objectives.
+For multi-objective, run `pareto_search.m` followed by `pareto_curve_heuristics.m`.
 - `mdocean/plots`: helper functions to visualize outputs.
 Start with the script `all_figures.m` if you want to try out the entire pipeline by running all relevant optimizations to generate every figure in the paper.
 - `dev`: miscellaneous scripts not core to the codebase that were used to inform the development of the simulation.